 As we get older, living independently at home gets harder to maintain safely.
-Joints get stiff, eyesight might get worse and keys may seem to appear in differen places a little more often.
+Joints get stiff, eyesight might get worse and keys may seem to appear in different places a little more often.

-The good news is that the next step doesn’t always have to be to move directly into a residential care home, there are other independent living options across Cambridgeshire to be considered first.
+The good news is that the next step doesn’t always have to be to move directly into a residential care home; there are other independent living options available across Cambridgeshire to be considered first.

 Getting Help from the EAC

-The Housing Options for Older People (HOOP) Tool is a questionnaire that helps narrows down the issues your relative might be facing and then offers advice and can direct to services based on the results.
+The Housing Options for Older People (HOOP) Tool is a questionnaire that helps narrows down the issues your relative might be facing and then offers advice to direct you to services based on the results.
 This could be pointing you to local home adaptation agencies or sheltered housing options in the area you want.

 Take the HOOP Questionnaire to get advice on Housing Options for Older People on the EAC website.

 Home Care Services in Cambridgeshire